bradsimpson213/just-catch-a-few-frontend/README.md

 # Gotta Catch A Few - Pokemon TCG Clone

 ## MVP
-- 2 players can play a game against each other
+- 2 players can play a game against each other (2 browsers)
 - Players can chat while playing
-- Random Decks of Pokemon Cards generated for each player
+- Random Decks of Pokemon Cards (4-5 cards) generated for each player
 - Cards background color will change according to Pokemon Type
 - Players will battle each other with their Decks
 - Win/Lose on who has Pokemon/Cards left